Arunkumardinesh/DJANGO-Learning-Project/README.md

 # DJANGO-Learning-Project
-A simple Python's DJANGO project.
+A simple Python's DJANGO project to tinker around Python.